RTIInternational/SMART/README.md

 This project uses `docker` containers organized by `docker-compose` to ease dependency management in development.
 All dependencies are controlled through docker.

+#### Initial Startup

 First, install docker and docker-compose.
 Then navigate to `envs/[dev|prod]` and run `docker-compose build` to build all the images.

+Next, crate the docker volumes where persistent data will be stored.  `docker volume create --name=vol_smart_pgdata` and `docker volume create --name=vol_smart_data`.

+#### Workflow During Development

 Run `docker-compose up` to start all docker containers.
 This will start up the containers in the foreground so you can see the logs.
 If you prefer to run the containers in the background use `docker-compose up -d`.
 When switching between branches there is no need to run any additional commands (except build if there is dependency change).

-If there is ever a dependency change than you will need to re-run `docker-compose build <container with new dependency>` `docker-compose rm <container with new dependency>` `docker-compose up`.
+If there is ever a dependency change than you will need to re-build the containers using the following commands:

+  docker-compose build <container with new dependency>
+  docker-compose rm <container with new dependency>
+  docker-compose up

 If your database is blank, you will need to run migrations to initialize all the required schema objects; you can start a blank backend container and run the migration django management command with the following command: